trothr/best/Shell.md

 is beyond the scope of this document, but do learn about those.

 And there is a better pipeline, but that's another story

+## More to Come

+We need to talk about profiling.

+We need to discuss the `exec` command.

+We also need to talk about "sourcing" versus invoking or executing.